 Pineapple is also rich in vitamins, minerals, dietary fiber, and phytonutrients, and one cup of pineapple only contains 70-80 calories.
 By adding pineapple to your diet, you’ll lose weight in a healthy and controlled manner while enjoying a sweet, tasty fruit.

-Before you throw out all the food in your pantry and switching to an all-pineapple diet plan, it’s important to learn the facts about this tropical fruit.
-After all, there are dangers to only eating pineapple, as it’s high in sugar, acid, and lacks key nutrients.
+Before you throw out all the food in your pantry and switch to an all-pineapple diet plan, it’s important to learn all the facts about this tropical fruit.
+After all, there are dangers to eating only pineapple, as it’s high in sugar and acid and lacks key nutrients.

-If pineapple is consumed over a long period, certain people develop more serious conditions like asthma or rhinitis.
-You’re more likely to have a negative reaction to a pineapple diet if you’re allergic to other substance like wheat, carrot, latex, or pollen.
+Pineapple can cause mild allergic reactions, including swollen lips, tingling in the throat, and inflammation of the face and tongue.
+These reactions should subside over a short time, but if not, consult a doctor.
+Consuming pineapple over a long period can cause certain people to develop more serious conditions like asthma or rhinitis.
+You’re more likely to have a negative reaction to a pineapple diet if you’re allergic to wheat, carrots, latex, or pollen.

 Unsafe Acidity Levels

-Higher Risk of Abortion and Miscarriage
+Higher Risk of Miscarriage

 Stains Teeth and Damages Enamel